ictvoip/ictvoip-docs/docs/source/clientadmin/clientadmin.rst

 Low Balance Threshold
 ***********************

-This is a value that when the credit balance has been reached or fallin below this value it will send an email alert from a custom email template as noted above letting the client know that it is time to top-up.
+This is a value that when the credit balance has been reached or falls below this value it will send an email alert from a custom email template as noted above letting the client know that it is time to top-up.
+A zero indicates that Low Balance threshold is not followed and disables this feature.

 Auto VoIP Top-Up
 ******************